-In situations where a new housing development falls outside the catchment of an existing open space, provision should be expected to be provided on-site.
-Table 5.3.2 and 5.3.3 set out suggested minimum areas to assist in this process.
+In situations where a new housing development falls outside the relevant catchment of existing open space, provision should be expected to be provided on-site.
+Table 5.3.2 and 5.3.3 set out suggested minimum site areas to assist in this process.